hipe/tmx/parse/doc/issues/007-legacy-parsing-terms-defined.md

   -> x { /foo/ =~ x  }  # your successful result structure would be an integer
   -> _ { :yes == :no }  # this will always succeed: false is not nil
-  -> x { x.zero?     }  # result is false or a Fixnum, again always success.
+  -> x { x.zero?     }  # result is false or an Integer, again always success.

 so as it works out, we have to draw a thick line between whether we are just matching or also scanning.